How to talk to your parents about assisted living or nursing homes

 Aim to be respectful and empathetic

-McKoy stresses that your parent is an adult with thoughts and opinions that should be heard and considered.
+McKoy stresses that your aging parents are adults with thoughts and opinions that should be heard and considered.
 Also, consider these pointers:

 • Try not to be reactive, as McKoy has found this behavior in particular can frighten older adults.